CS180-spring/cs180-22-datadetectives/README.md

 ```

 User may initialize Job object to establish configuration values:
-`mapper & reducer thread count, file count, and file paths`
+mapper & reducer thread count, file count, and file paths
 (or default values will be used)

 User initializes user-defined IMapReduce and Concurrency objects

-User can either use library methods to open and read file(s) or their own in order to return vector<string>
+User can either use library methods to open and read file(s) or their own in order to return std::vector of strings

 ```
 JsonReader::ReadFile(ifstream &inputFile)